Michaelgathara/scrawl/README.md

-# Firecrawl AI Agents
+# Scrawl AI Agent

 ## **Overview**
-Firecrawl AI Agents automate the process of researching trending technologies and generating example applications.
+Scrawl AI Agents automate the process of researching trending technologies and generating example applications.
 It showcases the potential of AI-driven workflows for developers.

 ### **Key Features**
 - **Research Agent**: Fetches trending technologies and AI models using APIs like GitHub, Dev.to, and Hacker News.